datarhythm/todo/README.md

 d #        - deletes task ID and it's associated task description from the list.

+c          - Commits the todo list, and all it's recent changes, to tasks.cfg file

 p          - prints current task list.
 First column is the task ID, second column is the task description (in red)

 exit       - to exit the program